maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ### Core Container

-The core container has been fine-tuned for Graal compatibility (native images on SubstrateVM) and generally optimized for startup performance and memory consumption.
-As part of this effort, several introspection algorithms have been streamlined towards avoiding unnecessary reflection steps.
+The core container has been fine-tuned for Graal compatibility (native images on Substrate VM) and generally optimized for less startup overhead and less garbage collection pressure.
+As part of this effort, several introspection algorithms have been streamlined towards avoiding unnecessary reflection steps, potentially causing side effects for annotations declared outside of well-defined places.

 #### Nested Configuration Class Detection